 Another Lesson from Likes, Saves, and Shares

-If you are on any social media, including Instagram, you have probably felt the pressure to make take certain kinds of photos, write certain kinds of posts, and avoid others.
-It’s hard not to notice when your followers (and/or the platform!) really reward or ignore certain things.
+If you are on any social media, including Instagram, you have probably felt the pressure to take certain kinds of photos, write certain kinds of posts, make the fancy reel, etc. It’s hard not to notice when your followers (and/or the platform!) really reward or ignore certain things.
 There are some challenging lessons about authenticity there.

 Closing Thoughts on Lessons about Authenticity (for today)